 A child with nonverbal autism doesn’t speak at all.
 This may be because they have apraxia of speech.
-In this disorder, a person may know what he or she wants to say, but they cannot form the words.
-In other cases, they may have not developed verbal language skills.
+In this disorder, a person may know what they want to say, but they cannot form the words.
+In other cases, they may not have developed verbal language skills.
 Others struggle with echolalia.
-This causes a person to repeat the same phrases over and over again.
-This makes communicating clearly difficult.
+This causes a person to repeat the same phrases over and over again and makes communicating quite difficult.

 What Can Be Done to Help Your Loved One?

 When you consider this type of autism, the future may seem very difficult and bleak.
 That is not always the case.
 It’s important to ask the right questions.
 What is nonverbal autism to your child?
-What can be done to help him or her to learn and grow?
+What can be done to help them to learn and grow?

 At Camp Worth, we provide each person who comes in to see us with a comprehensive assessment.
 We then create a plan to help them based on their needs.
-Even if your child is high functioning, which means he or she is able to learn and participate in activities, nonverbal children need more support.
+Even if your child is high functioning, which means they are able to learn and participate in activities, nonverbal children need more support.
 We can help in a variety of ways, including: